MarginallyClever/Robot-Overlord-App/README.md

  - Delta Robot 3, aka a Kossel
  - Spidee, a 6 legged crab robot

-# Get help ##
+We would love to see your robot run in the app.
 Please joint our Discord channel and talk live with a human!  https://discord.gg/Q5TZFmB

 # Get Started! ##